nlenssen/gistempUncertaintyEnsemble/README.md

-## GISTEMP LSAT+SST Ensemble
+## GHCN-ERSST-GISTEMP Ensemble
 * Currently being run on Discover
 * 100 member ensemble of operational python GISTEMP run with input from the GHCN and ERSST uncertainty ensembles
-* Contains all relevant sources of uncertainty other than the LSAT sampling uncertainty which will be added using the following R code
+* Contains all relevant sources of uncertainty other than the LSAT sampling uncertainty which will be added using the following R codebase

 ## Steps